dhildeb/codeworks-fs-student-guide/src/resources/wk8-9/01-BuildingAPortfolio.md

 The number of projects that will compose your portfolio can vary.
 Do you have four to six medium-sized projects?
 That's OK.
 Two very large ones?
 That's still good.
 Realize that, however, the fewer you have, the more these projects will have to shine.
 You will have to go the extra mile to build something impressive.

-I will later about how you can put your effort into a single project to really impress an interviewer.
+I will go over later about how you can put your effort into a single project to really impress an interviewer.

 Note how having a lot of quality projects can also put you one step ahead of other people.
 Why?
 Because you'll have more flexibility.
 You'll still choose the best five or six.
 But you'll have a safety net if you want to give a different direction to your portfolio.
 Maybe you decide to show off your skills in React, Electron, or Vue.
 More projects mean more choice and flexibility.